Locations

 To wrap up, here’s a summary of common pitfalls companies face with SAP licensing in M&A and tips to avoid them:

-Avoidance: After M&A, if you reduced users or changed usage, promptly work to adjust contracts so you’re not paying for idle licenses.
+Avoidance: After an M&A, if you reduce users or change usage, promptly work to adjust contracts so you’re not paying for idle licenses.
 If you can’t reduce immediately due to contract terms, mark the next renewal date and be prepared to negotiate a reduction then – don’t just auto-renew at the old levels.
-Also, watch for support fee increases when contracts merge; push back that you shouldn’t pay more per unit because of a structural change.
+Also, watch for support fee increases when contracts merge; push back against the argument that you shouldn’t pay more per unit because of a structural change.

 Learning from these common mistakes can help your organization avoid compliance traps and budget overruns.
 In all cases, the guiding principle is to communicate proactively with SAP, your internal teams, and any third parties involved.